The Herd Bulls : Predominately raised in our registered herd. Black Angus and Black Simmentals are featured.

 The Cows & Replacements: We consider functional cows to be the success of any working cattle ranch.
 Our cows are here to produce beef, either directly, or indirectly through their daughters.
 The first black cows were purchased by Connie's Grandfather in 1948.
 65 years and four generations later, the cow herd is straightbred black angus and producing a top quality product.

 The Steers: This healthy group of calves are available for the stocker and grasser market.
 Persued by repeat buyers!

-The Heifers: We select 30 to 45 straight-breds for our own herd and another dozen from the Simm sired group to sell as Breds.
+The Heifers: We select 20 to 30 straight-breds for our own herd and another small group from the Simm sired group to sell as Breds.
 Heifers are offered as open replacements, in drafts of 10 head or larger and sorted as straight-bred or F1 crosses.

-The commercial straight bred black angus cow herd consists of 300+ females.
-Included in the count is the ranch holdings of Don and Connie, Darby and Sarah, and Connie's parents; Alfred and Josephine Wardberg.
+The commercial straight bred black angus cow herd consists of the ranch holdings of Don and Connie, Darby and Sarah, and Connie's parents; Alfred and Josephine Wardberg.

 Three generations working together to continue the angus tradition which was established in 1948 by Connie's Grandparents.

 The cow herd remains to be 100% straight bred black Angus.
 The 2009 breeding season marked the beginning of our crossbred program in which one-half of the cow herd is covered with Black Simmental bulls ~ all our replacements are selected from the Black Angus sired heifers.

 Depending on spring conditions, winter feeding is continued until the pasture can offer green grass or carry over of last year's growth.
 The commercial herd is pasture calved.
 Calves are branded, vaccinated and castrated early June.